 Forest dwellers, water sport enthusiasts and beach bums alike flock to Bruce Peninsula every year to #BringBackWildhood.
 Only a four-hour drive from Toronto, this outdoor oasis on the shoreline of the Georgian Bay is home to more than 200 species of wildlife and over 150 square kilometres of natural beauty.

 Paddling or geocaching, anyone?
 Or perhaps a round of golf or a horseback ride along a scenic trail?
 Whatever your (outdoorsy) cup of tea, you’ll find something fun to do at Whiteshell Provincial Park.
 Spectacular scenery included.

-Did you know that Saskatchewan is home to Canada’s largest national park?
+Did you know that the border of Alberta and the Northwest Territories is home to Canada’s largest national park?
 Wood Buffalo National Park – also a UNESCO World Heritage Site – is well known for its free-roaming bison herd.
 This outdoor gem is also a popular hiking and canoeing destination.

 Unearth adventure in the Canadian Badlands and venture where the dinosaurs roamed in Alberta.
 The Drumheller Valley – in the heart of the Canadian Badlands – serves up a visual feast of hoodoos (sandstone rock formations), canyons and fossils galore.
 Head to the Royal Tyrrell Museum and the World’s Largest Dinosaur to feed your prehistoric frenzy – fun for budding archaeologists of all ages!